 Making banana bread is my favorite way to use up too ripe bananas.
-I am notorious for buying a bunch of bananas, eating a couple and winding up with a few that get too spotty for me to eat them raw.
+I am notorious for buying a bunch of bananas, eating a couple and winding up with a few that get too spotty for me to enjoy eating fresh.

 How to Store Ripe Bananas

 Saving these ripe bananas from being thrown away is so easy.
 You have two options: put the whole banana in its peel in the freezer or peel the banana and place it in a freezer bag to store in the freezer.
 Either option works well.
 If I’m being perfectly honest, I lean more toward sticking the whole banana in the freezer just because it is convenient.

 When it comes time to use the frozen bananas, place them in a bowl to thaw at room temperature.
 The skin of the banana will be black.
 This is normal and there is something wrong with the bananas.
 You will also find that the bananas are really mushy and basically fall out of the peel once thawed.
 Again, totally normal.
 They’ll just be that much easier to mash up.

 Frequently Asked Questions

 Yes, you can!
 Once you cool the applesauce banana bread completely, you can wrap the whole loaf or any slices in two layers of plastic wrap before placing it in a gallon-size freezer bag.
 The plastic wrap keeps the bread from developing any ice crystals on the bread, and the bag provides an extra layer of protection from freezer burn.
 It will keep in the freezer for up to 2 months.